Future Challenges of the Genode project

 Native Open-Street-Maps (OSM) client

-When using Sculpt OS, we regularly need to spawn a fully fledged web browser in a virtual machine for using OSM or Google maps.
+When using Sculpt OS, we regularly need to spawn a fully fledged web browser for using OSM or Google maps.
 The goal of this project would be a native component that makes maps functionality directly available on Genode, alleviating the urge to reach for a SaaS product.
 The work would include a review of existing OSM clients regarding their feature sets and the feasibility of porting them to Genode.
 Depending on the outcome of this review, an existing application could be ported or a new component could be developed, e.g., leveraging Genode's Qt support.

 Application frameworks and runtime environments